Applied Optoelectronics Inc (AAOI) Shares Soar Above 1-Year High - News Heater

 Conclusion

-To wrap up, the performance of Applied Optoelectronics Inc (AAOI) has been better in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In a nutshell, Applied Optoelectronics Inc (AAOI) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.